 Since then I have tried over and over to convert him to my love of cream cheese frosting.
 My attempts have only turned him away from it more.
 He liked this fudge, but he gave me the cream cheese frosting layer.

 If you are like my husband and believe that cream cheese only belongs on bagels, you can make it without the cream cheese frosting layer.
 If an 8x8 pan is too much fudge for you, the recipe can easily be halved and made in a loaf pan.

-Pour the white and milk chocolate chips and sweetened condensed milk into a microwave-safe bowl and microwave for 30 seconds.
+- Pour 2 ½ cups white chocolate chip, the milk chocolate chips and sweetened condensed milk into a microwave-safe bowl and microwave for 30 seconds.
 Stir, and microwave in 15 second increments, stirring in-between, until the chocolate chips are melted.
-Add the red food coloring starting with about 2 tsp. and adding more a little at a time until you get the color that you desire.
+Add the red food coloring starting with 1 teaspoon and adding more a little at a time until you get the color that you desire.

-Melt the white chocolate chips in a microwave safe bowl.
+- Melt the remaining 1 ½ cups of white chocolate chips in a microwave safe bowl.
 Start by microwaving them for 30 seconds, stirring them, and then microwave in 15 second increments, stirring in-between, until they are melted.

 - Stir in the softened cream cheese.

 - Pour the cream cheese frosting layer on top of your red velvet fudge and put in the fridge to chill until set.